bnnyng/garden/content/literature-notes/2020-dasgupta-et-al-a-theory-of-learning-to-infer.md

 ## Introduction

-- Usage of **heuristics** and principled **approximation** of rational judgements are two theories that explain [[Probabilistic reasoning|Bayesian suboptimality]], when people exhibit errors in probabilistic judgement.
+- Usage of **heuristics** and principled **approximation** of rational judgements are two theories that explain [[Probabilistic reasoning and Bayesian inference|Bayesian suboptimality]], when people exhibit errors in probabilistic judgement.
 	- Heuristic models assume that people are able to get feedback on a strategy’s usefulness and perform a cost-benefit analysis.
 	- Rational process models do not explain systematically domain-specific inferential errors.
 - The authors propose a rational process model that performs *approximate recognition* by mapping different queries to [[Conditional probability and Bayes' theorem|posterior probabilities]].